violetcircus/godot_dialogue/README.md

 better and tell me about it if you do. or don't. idc much or it wouldn't use an MIT license

-speaking of which, shoutout this guy: https://www.youtube.com/watch?v=Ur9j3c5_of0&pp=ygUaZ29kb3QgZGlhbG9ndWUgc3lzdGVtIGpzb24%3D
+speaking of the tutorial, shoutout this guy: https://www.youtube.com/watch?v=Ur9j3c5_of0&pp=ygUaZ29kb3QgZGlhbG9ndWUgc3lzdGVtIGpzb24%3D